Greg Autry: Publications and media appearances

 Autry's first academic publication was a 2011 paper in the proceedings of the American Institute of Aeronautics and Astronautics SPACE 2011 conference entitled "Space Policy, Intergenerational Ethics and the Environment" which argued that public investment in space technology was justified by future economic, societal and environmental returns.
 Other notable academic publications include two pieces for the New Space Journal, a peer reviewed journal.
 He currently serves on the editorial board of that journal.

 Autry published numerous articles and op-eds in newspapers and news sites throughout the 2000s and 2010s.
 Most of his writings were on the space business or China policy.
 His work has appeared in the San Francisco Chronicle, LA Times, Washington Times, and Newsweek.
 Recently he has been a frequent contributor at Forbes, Foreign Policy, and Space News.

 Autry is also extensively quoted in mainstream media articles on the space industry and on China policy.
 His thoughts on these topics have been noted in the New York Times, Wall Street Journal, Politico, and the Washington Post.
 He has appeared on television many times including the BBC and CNN.

 Autry's pieces and quotes often argue that public investment in NASA's traditional and commercial programs returns value to the taxpayer.
 He is an advocate for the human settlement of the Solar System.
 He asserts that this movement is required to secure continued global economic development and long-term environmental sustainability which he does not believe can be achieved via traditional "green" solutions.
 He serves as vice president for Space Development at the National Space Society and previously served on its board of directors.

-Autry has also been a noted critic of the Chinese Communist Party for more than a decade arguing that the Chinese government has violated human rights, labor norms, environmental norms, treaty obligations, and trade agreements.
+Autry has also been a noted critic of the Chinese Communist Party for more than a decade, arguing that the Government of China has violated human rights, labor norms, environmental norms, treaty obligations, and trade agreements.
 In 2011, Autry published Death by China with Peter Navarro, a professor at UC Irvine with whom he had written many op-eds and articles.
 In 2012 he served as a producer on a documentary film of the same name, directed by Navarro and narrated by Martin Sheen.

+Dr. Autry's latest book, Red Moon Rising: How America Will Beat China on the Final Frontier, published in April 2024 and co-authored by Peter Navarro, argues that due to autocratic motivations the People's Republic of China and Americans are entangled in a brutal cold war and a second, far more consequential, race to the Moon.
+The book debuted at #1 in New Releases in Astrophysics & Space Science, Public Affairs & Administration, and Military Aviation History and continues to be a best seller.